Content

 Quality product is what matters for enterprises today for which effective software testing is essential as it plays an important role in achieving quality.
 There are different types of software testing methods such as unit testing, integration testing, system testing, smoke testing, sanity testing, functional testing, non-functional testing types, etc. Out of these, smoke testing is a testing method that has its own prominence among these listed software testing methods.

-Smoke test has got its name from hardware repair systems wherein a smoke test is performed on pipelines to know whether they are working or not.
+Smoke testing has got its name from hardware repair systems wherein a smoke test is performed on pipelines to know whether they are working or not.
 Similarly, this smoke test is a quick test performed as a part of the software testing, to see if the application “catches on fire” when a new build is deployed and tested for the first time.

 This type of testing is also named as build verification or build acceptance form of testing.
 Specifically, this should be the first method of software testing that needs to be executed when once any new code deployment or code update is done for software projects.